puppetlabs/puppetlabs-sqlserver/README.md

 This module is available only for Windows Server 2012 or 2012 R2, and works with Puppet Enterprise 3.7 and later.

+This module can only manage a single SQL Server version on a host (one and only one of SQL Server 2012, 2014 or 2016).
+The module is able to manage multiple SQL Server instances of the same version.

 ## Development

 This module was built by Puppet specifically for use with Puppet Enterprise (PE).